New Light $H^\pm$ Discovery Channels at the LHC

 \authorcontributions{All authors have contributed in equal parts to all aspect of this research.}

-\funding{The work of AA, RB, MK and BM is supported by the Moroccan Ministry of Higher Education and Scientific Research MESRSFC and CNRST Project PPR/2015/6.
-The work of SM is supported in part through the NExT Institute and the STFC Consolidated Grant No. ST/L000296/1.
+\funding{The work of A.A., R.B., M.K. and B.M. is supported by the Moroccan Ministry of Higher Education and Scientific Research MESRSFC and CNRST Project PPR/2015/6.
+The work of S.M. is supported in part through the NExT Institute and the STFC Consolidated Grant No. ST/L000296/1.
 Y. W. is supported by the `Scientific Research Funding Project for Introduced High-level Talents' of the Inner Mongolia Normal University Grant No. 2019YJRC001.
 Q.-S. Yan's work is supported by the Natural Science Foundation of China Grant No. 11875260.}

 \institutionalreview{Not applicable.}

 \informedconsent{Not applicable.}

 \dataavailability{Not applicable.}